 Here are a few ways to give:

 - Name a Museum space, project, or program.
 There are more than 1,000 naming opportunities available throughout the Museum’s campus.
 Naming gifts create a lasting legacy and support the Museum’s endowment, facility renovations and restoration, and program development.
-To inquire about naming opportunities, please contact Rita Iosefson at email@example.com or 646.437.4225.
+To inquire about naming opportunities, please email email@example.com.

 - Make deferred, planned, and legacy gifts.
 The Museum’s Legacy Giving Society honors and recognizes donors who make a gift that will benefit the Museum for generations to come.
 These generous planned gifts take many forms, including a bequest, life income gift, charitable lead trust, or gifts of retirement plans.

 - Become a member of the Museum of Jewish Heritage.
-See below for membership opportunities.
 The Museum enjoys the support of an excellent group of members whose generosity of both resources and spirit enables us to complete our core work.